By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 The Rank Ranger Risk Index shows a peak on the 28th August and 1st September, as well as a fair amount of movement over the entire of the last week or so.

-MozCast shows a spike on the 31st August, but also several spikes over the previous weeks.
+MozCast shows a spike on the 31st August, but also several peaks over the previous weeks.

 The insight from ex-Google employee Pedro that Google Panda could (it is speculation on his part) roll out in managed stages is kind of interesting.
-Couple that with the fact it took ten months for Google 4.2 to arrive after the previous update, along with indications that there are technical reasons for a slower roll out, we suspect that there may be more SERP movement to come as they seek to refine what must be a very sophisticated update.
+Couple that with the fact it took ten months for Google 4.2 to arrive after the previous update, along with indications that there are technical reasons for a slower rollout, we suspect that there may be more SERP movement to come.

-Our advice to webmasters is that we suggest you continue to review and improve the quality of your website to ensure that not only that you improve your Panda Score, but also avoid any future declines in the SERPs as Google continues to find more signals that indicate high-quality content and tweak their algorithm accordingly.
+Our advice to webmasters is that we suggest you continue to review and improve the quality of your website.
+This will ensure that not only that you improve your Panda Score, but also avoid any future declines in the SERPs as Google continues to find more signals that indicate high-quality content and tweak their algorithm accordingly.